The David Dance

-The film is based on Scimé's play which premiered in New York City at the 2003 New York International Fringe Festival and in 2006 in Washington, DC.
+The film is based on Scimé's stage play of the same name, which premiered in New York City at the 2003 New York International Fringe Festival and in 2006 in Washington, DC.

 Plot

 David is the host of a local, late night radio show called "Gay Talk" in Buffalo, New York.
 When he is away from the microphone, he's shy and unsure of himself.
 But as "Danger Dave", his on-air alias, he's confidant and every listener's friend.
 He and his sister Kate, a thrice divorced banker with a yen for classical music and cats, are bonded by a secret, yet vast sense of inadequacy.
 Kate announces to David that she has decided to adopt an orphan in Brazil and asks him to be a father figure.
 David grapples with his self-doubts while also grappling on-air with a conservative radio host named June.
 Chris, an amiable coworker and a romantic interest from his past, challenges David to come to terms with his insecurities.
 David's past and present intertwine as he learns to love and accept himself.